DomnikBrandstetter/jku-sky-FunctionGenerator/docs/info.md

 ```
 [39:32] Initial phase / ON duration
            • In Sine mode: Initial phase preload.
-           • In Waveform mode: ON duration in ticks (time spent at peak between RISE and FALL)
+           • In Waveform mode: ON duration in ticks (RISE + ON)
 ```

 - **Sine:** the internal phase accumulator is initialized with this byte.